cymoo/monom/README.md

 * `set_db(db)`

-Pass a `pymongo:database.Database` to the model.
+Pass a `pymongo.database.Database` to the model.

 * `set_collection(collection)`